-Term Description String array that contains the possible enumeration values. enum Object that contains the descriptions for each of the enumerations as name-value enumDescriptions pairs.
-Object that contains the long descriptions for each of the enumerations as nameenumLongDescriptions value pairs.
-Object that contains the deprecation guidance for each of the enumerations as enumDeprecated name-value pairs.
-Object that contains the deprecation version information for each of the enumVersionDeprecated enumerations as name-value pairs.
-Because all enumerations in Redfish are strings, the type term always has the type string value.
+Term Description enum String array that contains the possible enumeration values. enumDescriptions Object that contains the descriptions for each of the enumerations as name-value pairs. enumLongDescriptions Object that contains the long descriptions for each of the enumerations as name- value pairs. enumDeprecated Object that contains the deprecation guidance for each of the enumerations as name-value pairs. enumVersionDeprecated Object that contains the deprecation version information for each of the enumerations as name-value pairs.